-Wellness is a very important matter, especially nowadays when everyone’s on the go and stress is—sad to say—a bit normal.
+Wellness is an area which is very much under appreciated, especially nowadays when everyone’s on the go and stress is—sad to say—a bit normal.
 As you engage in your daily life, you inevitably encounter challenging occurrences that completely shake you.
 It can be the death of someone special, a broken relationship, or financial difficulty, among other things.
 Along the way, you may lose focus and neglect to take care of yourself.
 This is where healing and renewal comes in.
 Now, the question stands: how do you heal yourself?
 There are many ways to achieve healing and the long list includes prescription drugs, working out, going out with friends, and so on.
 But do you know that there is another method that you can turn to?
 Something from the say, spiritual realm: tarot cards.
-Yes, tarot cards are essential for healing and not just instruments for fortune telling.
+Yes!
+Tarot can be an effective tool for healing and not just instruments for fortune telling.
 With the right attitude and approach, they can deliver healing as well as renewal in the most effective and efficient way possible that no one can imagine.

 More than tarot reading, through the said cards, you can obtain healing in more ways than one.
 You can turn to their images when meditating, goal setting, and visualizing, just to name a few.
 But what are the top cards for healing?
 You ask.
 Continue reading for answers.

 The Star Card is heralded by many as the most hope-filled and captivating cards in the deck.
 In addition to these, it serves as a reminder that divine beings are always with you through the good as well as bad times and you just need a little faith; sometimes a lot if you want true healing.

 Bear in mind that one of the first (and most important) steps of healing is acknowledging that something already came to an end.
 The Death Card acts as a sign to meditate on the ending since it contributes to acceptance to what took place.
 As soon as you accept that there’s been an ending, you can prepare yourself to move forward and carry out a new beginning.